adobe/aepsdk-optimize-ios/docs/tutorials/setup/setup-target-property.md

 | **Copy Target Property** |

 > [!NOTE]
 > You will need to specify this property in your datatstream configuration for Adobe Target (Property Token field).
-For more details, see [Create a datastream](https://opensource.adobe.com/aepsdk-optimize-ios/#/tutorials/setup/create-datastream)
+For more details, see [Adobe Target Datastream configuration](https://opensource.adobe.com/aepsdk-optimize-ios/#/tutorials/setup/create-datastream?id=adobe-target-datastream-configuration)